mozilla-services/docs/source/loop/apis.rst

     - **version**, the version simple push gave to the client when waking it up.
 Only calls that happened since this version will be returned.

     Server should answer with a status of 200 and a list of calls in its body.
     Each call has the following attributes:

-    - **uuid**, the unique identifier of the call, which can be used to reject a call.
+    - **callId**, the unique identifier of the call, which can be used to reject a call.
     - **apiKey**, the provider apiKey to use;
     - **sessionId**, the provider session identifier for the callee;